About KerryAnn

 Whilst some courses are good and do offer a shortcut to research, many courses, in my opinion, are too expensive.
 This may be due to the creator needing to recover their marketing costs, not because of the value of the content.

-Freebie seekers are not stingy, we just need to apportion our funds to where we will get the most benefit.
+Freebie seekers are not stingy, they just need to apportion funds for maximum benefit.

 One goal of my blog is to help people gather information without resorting to a life of debt.